-Speaking Your Truth: Why the Egyptians Weighed Hearts, Not Brains
+Speaking Your Truth: Why the Ancient Egyptians weighed hearts, not brains

 The ancient Egyptians weighed hearts against truth.
 Their ritual hides a modern lesson about authentic voice in the age of AI and copy-paste content.

 Speaking your truth has become harder than ever.
-The algorithms reward sameness.
-Templates promise efficiency.
 AI offers to write your next sentence for you.
 And underneath all of it, a quiet question persists: when did I last say something that was actually mine?

 The ancient Egyptians had a phrase for this.
-They carved it onto tombstones.
-It meant the person had lived "true of voice" their entire life — and they took the claim seriously enough to test it after death.
+They took the claim seriously enough to test it after death.

 The Weighing of the Heart